rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/ElasticStorageConfig.md

   - Rubrik generated ID of the object store location.
 - isImmutable: System.Boolean
   - Specifies whether the Cloud Cluster is using immutable cloud storage.
+- isUsingManagedIdentity: System.Boolean
+  - Specifies whether the Cloud Cluster is using managed identities to authenticate to Azure cloud storage.